wycks/WP-Skeleton-Theme/README.markdown

 ### Notes
 Stripped out the JavaScript tabs that came with the original HTML Skeleton Framework.
 The CSS for those elements is still present but it is best to `wp_enqueue` the javascript using native WP functions.

 The footer is left completely unstyled, up to you which grids you want to use, supports 1, 2, 3 or 4 columns easily.

-To have a left sidebar just move `get_template_part( 'sidebar', 'index' );` to above the loop call (might need minor tweaks)
+To have a left sidebar just move `get_template_part( 'sidebar', 'index' );` to above the loop call (might need minor tweaks).

+More grid layout and examples on http://www.getskeleton.com/

 -------------------------------
 ### Open to any feature requests